IvanAksionau/simpletestngdemo/README.md

 # TestNg based test Framework

 # Maven commands:
+- mvn test - so <activeByDefault>true</activeByDefault> profile will be executed, configured into pom.xml
 - mvn test -Pregression - so you can execute a specific test profile(ex. 'regression'), configured into pom.xml

 # Commands to install and run Jenkins: